0YKahil/Flight-Path-Optimizer/Readme.md

 - Visual C++ Redistributable

+- **For source code version compiling**
+    - Python3.X
+    - Cmake3.10+
-- **For source code version compiling** Python3.X, Cmake3.10+, and a C++ compiler (GNU was used for this project but others should work).
+    - C++ compiler (GNU was used for this project but others should work if configured).

 ## Usage
 ### **NON-UI Source Code Version (Usage through console/terminal)**
 It is **not recommended** to use this version if you do not know what you are doing as it is mainly run using a terminal or command prompt (need GNUWin32 on windows)
 1. Clone the repository into the desired directory

-2. Navigate to the directory and enter "cmake ." into your command prompt or terminal to automatically configure and build the project based on the premade CMakeLists.txt
+2. Navigate to the directory and enter "cmake ." into your command prompt or terminal to automatically configure the project based on the premade CMakeLists.txt.

+3. After configuration is complete, some new files should be in the directory, **verify that "Makefile" is in the directory**, then enter the command 'make' (without the quotations) into your terminal
-3. Run the program using "./flightPathOptimizer" and proceed with the instructions"
+4. Run the program using "./flightPathOptimizer" and proceed with the instructions"

-4. Allow the fetching script to run automatically to create the data file, then **enter the range of your aircraft after flight conditions considerations**.
+5. Allow the fetching script to run automatically to create the data file, then **enter the range of your aircraft after flight conditions considerations**.

-5. Enter the **full ICAO** or Identifier code (Which mean include the region identifying letter 'C' for canadian airports, 'K' for US airports, etc.)
+6. Enter the **full ICAO** or Identifier code (Which mean include the region identifying letter 'C' for canadian airports, 'K' for US airports, etc.)
 ![Alt text](img/enter_airports.png)

-6. The code should now run and give you the **optimal and most efficient path** to reach your inputted destination.
+7. The code should now run and give you the **optimal and most efficient path** to reach your inputted destination.
 ![alt text](img/result.png)